quantuumsnot/sics/README.md

 # sics
-Sales and Inventory Control System v0.1 codename "Baby steps"
+Sales and Inventory Control System v0.3 codename "Broken toys"

 This web-based system works and locally using PHP's built-in server (started in project's directory):